Crystalline color superconductors: Astrophysics

-From Fig.~\ref{fig:coolings} we can see stars with a CCSC core cool down faster than ordinary neutron stars.
-This might have interesting phenomenological consequences because observational results on the cooling of pulsars are being accumulated at an increasing rate.
-Some data indicate that stars with an age in the range $10^3-10^4$ years have a temperature significantly smaller than expected on the basis of the modified Urca processes.
+All these results have interesting phenomenological consequences because observational measurements on the cooling of compact stars are being accumulated at an increasing rate.
+Some data indicate that stars with an age in the range $10^3-10^4$ years have a temperature significantly smaller than expected on the basis of the modified Urca processes, see Fig. \ref{fig:coolings-HS}.
 It is difficult however to infer, from these data, predictions on the star composition, as theses stars may have different masses.
-But, quite recently, the rapid cooling of the neutron star in Cassiopeia A \cite{Heinke:2010cr, Shternin:2010qi} has been observed and explained as an effect of neutron superfluidity \cite{Page:2004fy, Page:2010aw, Shternin:2010qi}; it would be interesting to check whether a similar behavior might be due to the presence of the CCSC phase.
-Note that the rapid cooling of neutron superfluidity is due to difermion pair-breaking effect, which enhances the emissivity of nuclear matter; the presence of blocking regions has a very similar effect for quark matter paired in a crystalline pattern.
+But, quite recently, the thermal evolution of the neutron star in Cassiopeia A \cite{Heinke:2010cr, Shternin:2010qi}, corresponding to the $+$ sign in Fig. \ref{fig:coolings-HS}, has been observed (note that we do not report in Fig. \ref{fig:coolings-HS} the detailed observational data by \textcite{Heinke:2010cr, Shternin:2010qi}) and explained as an effect of neutron superfluidity \cite{Page:2004fy, Page:2010aw, Shternin:2010qi}.
+From Fig.~\ref{fig:coolings-HS} we see that models with a LOFF-like two-flavor pairing seem to fail to reproduce the initial observed values of age-temperature of this compact star.
+However, it has been recently shown that the rapid cooling of Cassiopeia A might be explained as a phase transition from a gapped to a gapless (possibly crystalline) phase in a two-flavor CSC \cite{Sedrakian:2013pva}.
+The caveat is that the considered CSO should have a mass $\simeq 2 M_\odot$.
+It would be interesting to check whether the observed behavior can be reproduced with the thermodynamically favored CCSC phase, for which, however, the identification of the quasiparticle dispersion laws is still lacking.

+The rapid cooling of neutron superfluids determined by \textcite{Page:2004fy, Page:2010aw, Shternin:2010qi} is due to difermion pair-breaking effect, which enhances the emissivity of nuclear matter.
+The presence of CCSC matter has a very similar effect.
+Indeed, the fast cooling of relatively young compact stars with a CCSC core should be a consequence of the scaling laws for neutrino emissivity and specific heat, which in turn strongly depend on the existence of gapless points \cite{Anglani:2006br, Hess:2011qw}, present at the edge of the pairing regions in momentum space.
+Since this property is typical of any CCSC phase, independently of detailed form of the condensate, when a CCSC core nucleates inside a compact star it should be followed by a rapid cooling, pretty much as the formation of a neutron superfluid determines the rapid cooling of a young neutron star.